rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 workspace or not, can specify that it has a dependency on a crate in a local directory by using the `path` attribute on the dependency specification in *Cargo.toml*.
-If a crate has the `[workspace]` key and we specify path dependencies where the paths are subdirectories of the crate's directory, those dependent crates will be considered part of the workspace.
-Let's specify in the *Cargo.toml* for the top-level `adder` crate that it will have a dependency on an `add-one` crate that will be in the `add-one` subdirectory, by changing *Cargo.toml* to look like this:
+If a crate has the `[workspace]` key and we specify path dependencies where the paths are subdirectories of the crate’s directory, those dependent crates will be considered part of the workspace.
+Let’s specify in the *Cargo.toml* for the top-level `adder` crate that it will have a dependency on an `add-one` crate that will be in the `add-one` subdirectory, by changing *Cargo.toml* to look like this: